Stowe, Pennsylvania

-Stowe is a census-designated place (CDP) in West Pottsgrove Township, Montgomery County, Pennsylvania, United States.
+Stowe is a census-designated place (CDP) in West Pottsgrove Township, Pennsylvania, United States.
 The population was 3,695 at the 2010 census.
 It uses the Pottstown ZIP code of 19464.

 Geography

 Stowe is located at (40.251695, -75.681230).

 According to the United States Census Bureau, the CDP has a total area of 1.5 sqmi, all land.
 It occupies the space between Pottstown on the east and Berks County on the west, while the Schuylkill River forms its natural southern boundary.
 Stowe has the Pottstown Expressway (U.S. Route 422) and High Street as its east-to-west thoroughfares.
 Grosstown Road is the main north-to-south route and interchanges with 422 at its southern terminus.

 Stowe's hardiness zone is 7a and the climate is borderline Cfa/Dfa (humid subtropical/hot summer humid continental.)
 It is served by the Pottstown post office and telephone exchange.